Taurine: In nature

-It is not an essential human dietary nutrient, resulting in the absence of taurine from compounds having a Reference Daily Intake.
-Its role in human physiology is unknown.

 Taurine is a major constituent of bile, and can be found in the large intestine.
 Its concentrations in land plants are low or undetectable, but up to a substantial wet weight has been found in algae.

 Chemical and biochemical features

 Taurine exists as a zwitterion H3N+CH2CH2SO3-, as verified by X-ray crystallography.
 The sulfonic acid has a low pK_{a} ensuring that it is fully ionized to the sulfonate at the pHs found in the intestinal tract.

 Biosynthesis

 Among the diverse pathways by which natural taurine can be biosynthesized, its pathways in the human liver are from cysteine and/or methionine.
 With regard to the route from cysteine: mammalian taurine synthesis occurs in the liver via the cysteine sulfinic acid pathway.
 In this pathway, cysteine is first oxidized to its sulfinic acid, catalyzed by the enzyme cysteine dioxygenase.
 Cysteine sulfinic acid, in turn, is decarboxylated by sulfinoalanine decarboxylase to form hypotaurine.
 Hypotaurine is enzymatically oxidized to yield taurine by hypotaurine dehydrogenase.

 Taurine is also produced by the transsulfuration pathway, which converts homocysteine into cystathionine.
 The cystathionine is then converted to hypotaurine by the sequential action of three enzymes: cystathionine gamma-lyase, cysteine dioxygenase, and cysteine sulfinic acid decarboxylase.
 Hypotaurine is then oxidized to taurine as described above.

 A pathway for taurine biosynthesis from serine and sulfate is reported in microalgae, developing chicken embryos, and chick liver.
 Serine dehydratase converts serine to 2-aminoacrylate, which is converted to cysteic acid by 3-phosphoadenylyl sulfate:2-aminoacrylate C-sulfotransferase.
 Cysteic acid is converted to taurine by cysteine sulfinic acid decarboxylase.